AJ-Udayanga/ubuntu-fresh-tweaks/README.md

 Everything from cruiserweight, and following packages will be installed.
 - visual studio code
 - starship shell prompt
+- few Nerd Fonts to work with starship
 #### Heavyweight
 Everything from average and following tweaks
 - kitty terminal emulator
 - zsh with powerline10k theme